victormalinowski/global-biostatistical-commons/README.md

 **The Biostatistical Commons** is an initiative by affiliates of the Biostatistics Section of the Statistical Society of Canada (SSC), founded in November 2025.

-It serves as a shared space for learning, teaching, and reference materials in biostatistics — including tutorials, datasets, applications, and other educational resources.
+It serves as a shared space for learning, teaching, and reference materials in biostatistics — including tutorials and applications, foundational biostatistical concepts, publishing guidelines, and other educational resources.

 Built with [Quarto](https://quarto.org/), the site aims to make biostatistical knowledge more open, accessible, and collaborative.